 Amalfi Coast.
 Sorrentine Peninsula coastline with picturesque villages and beaches.
 Located south of Naples.

 Lake Como.
-Lake with posh resort area in North Italy, close to Milan.
-Town of Bellagio is the most popular tourist destination, famous for inspiring namesake resort in Las Vegas.
+Lake with posh resort area in northern Italy, close to Milan.
+The town of Bellagio is the most popular tourist destination, famous for inspiring namesake resort in Las Vegas.

 Piazza Navona.
 Famous square in Rome with a fountain and dotted with authentic bars.

 Lake Garda.
 Beautiful lake in north Italy, near Verona.
-Lakeside town of Sirmione is dominated by the Rocca Scaligera fortress.
+The lakeside town of Sirmione is dominated by the Rocca Scaligera fortress.

 Doge’s Palace.
 Dominating central Venice, this palace is one of the most important landmarks of the city.
 More info can be found here.